Manilla XC Camp 2023 - it's FREE !

 Location : Mt Borah

-Full day reports for the 2020 event can be found on the Manilla Paragliding Facebook page : Click here !
+Full DAY REPORTS for the pre-covid 2020 MXCC event can be found on the Manilla Paragliding Facebook page : Click here !

 Full XCC2020 event results are via this link : Click here !

 *** Daily Pilot Scoring (kms) input link *** : link is disabled

 Pilot List : Link is disabled until the event registration is open (1st Dec)

 Note : All pilots must be SAFA & Manilla SkySailors full or visiting members.

 SAFA Visiting Pilot Membership Link : Click Here !